nik-dim/tall_masks/README.md

 ## Localizing Task Information with TALL Masks
-Below gives an example of psudo-code to use TALL mask to localize the information in multi-task vector to reconstruct the individual checkpoints.
+Below gives an example of pseudo-code to use TALL mask to localize the information in multi-task vector to reconstruct the individual checkpoints.

 To create a task vector, you will need a pre-trained checkpoint and a fine-tuned checkpoint:
 ```